INTERSTATE MOVING COMPANY

 The bill of lading is the official contract your customers will sign off on for the job.
 If you have the MPN tariff, your bill of lading will automatically print out prefilled from the software.
 Otherwise, you’ll need to get a blank bill of lading form to fill out for each job.
 A quick Google Images search will give you several generic bill of lading forms that will work fine.
 Just keep in mind that the final charges presented on the bill of lading must be calculated through your tariff.

-For interstate moves, you’re required to have $750,000 in BIPD (Bodily Injury and Property Damage) insurance and $5,000 in cargo insurance.
+For interstate moves, you’re required to have $750,000 in BIPD (Bodily Injury and Property Damage) insurance and $5,000 (per vehicle) in cargo insurance.
 All you need to do is purchase the coverage, since it is your insurance company’s responsibility to file your proof of insurance with the FMCSA.

 The BOC-3 form designates a processing agent who can file legal documents on your behalf and is required for all interstate movers.
 It must be filed by a processing agent; you cannot file the BOC-3 on your own.
 The good news is that this takes about a minute and isn’t expensive.
 We file BOC-3’s for virtually an at-cost rate, which you can order here.